cubazis/inno_comicon_fall/labs/lab1/README.md

 ```
 **lex()** function returns the number from the tokens set, determined in *lex.h* file.

 You see that the *input* is an empty string.
-In our grammar it's an $\epsilon$ element.
+In our grammar it's an ϵ element.
 So, this is permissible value.

-As mentioned above, this means that the sentence consists only of an empty character and the machine recognizes this as the end of the input $\vdash$, and return $0$ value according to **_EOI** from the token set.
+As mentioned above, this means that the sentence consists only of an empty character and the machine recognizes this as the end of the input ⊢, and return **0** value according to **_EOI** from the token set.

 ___
 - **Task 2: test *lex()* by adding tests in test_parcer.c.
 Start from 30 line.**